-Suspect in Tokyo train attack 'adores Batman villain the Joker,' police say
+Suspect in Tokyo Halloween attack says he 'targeted a crowded train' where 'people couldn't run away'

-A man arrested in a knife and arson attack on a train in Tokyo on Halloween night has told police he adores the Joker villain character in the Batman comics and movies, the police said Monday.
+A man arrested over a knife and arson attack on a train in Tokyo on Halloween night has told police that he had “targeted a crowded train” where “people couldn’t run away,” public broadcaster NHK reported Monday.

 Kyota Hattori, 24, was arrested at the scene Sunday night on suspicion of attempted murder.
 A total of 17 people were injured in the attack, including a man in his 70s who is in serious condition after allegedly being stabbed by Hattori in the chest while the Keio Line train was still moving at around 8 p.m.
 Hattori also allegedly started a fire on the train using lighter fluid.

 Photos and videos posted on social media by eyewitnesses showed a man at the scene wearing a green shirt and purple suit in what appeared to be a Joker costume.
+Hattori told police after the attack that he adores the villain in the Batman comics and movies.

 Hattori had visited the Shibuya area of Tokyo, where costume-clad youngsters crowd on Halloween, about two hours prior to the incident, police said.